aminzadenoori/Automatic-Prompt-Engineering-the-Case-of-Requirements-Classification-Replication-Package/README.md

 ## Overview

 This repository provides the code for implementing an iterative approach to automatically engineer prompts for classifying software requirements using Large Language Models (LLMs).
 The algorithm leverages misclassified samples from a validation set to refine prompts and improve classification performance over multiple iterations.
+The prompts used in this study are located in the file `Prompt.txt`.

 The code evaluates multiple prompting methods: